dmd/usb-to-smb-gadget/README.md

 - SMB/CIFS share configured on your file server for synced file access
 - [USB-C power splitter](https://www.pishop.us/product/usb-c-pwr-splitter-without-barrel-jack/)
   - This is needed because we need to power the Pi via the USB-C port, but also use it as the port connected to the scanner.
 This splitter makes sure power from the power supply does not feed into the scanner console's USB port.

+- USB-C cord to your host computer (either USB-C on both ends, or USB-C on the Pi end and USB-A on the host end)

 ## Preparing Local USB Storage (if using STORAGE_TYPE=local)